-Pennsylvania law provides that absentee and mail-in voters should place their completed ballot inside an envelope with no identifying marks, and then place that envelope inside another envelope that bears the voter's identifying information and signature.
-According to Plaintiffs, if a voter inadvertently returns a ballot with the exterior envelope but not the secrecy envelope, Pennsylvania law requires election administrators to discard the ballot, disenfranchising the voter.
-(See id. ¶ 158.)
-Plaintiffs allege that the Pennsylvania Department of State nonetheless issued a "directive" taking a different interpretation of the Election Code-and suggesting that county boards insert these ballots into "empty official election ballot envelopes or privacy sleeves" until they are tabulated-and that "many counties" followed this "directive."
-(Id. ¶ 153-57.)
-Plaintiffs seek an order barring county boards from counting such ballots.
+Pennsylvania law provides that absentee and mail-in voters should place their completed ballot inside an envelope that does not disclose the voter's identity, and then place that envelope inside another envelope that bears the voter's identifying information and signature.
+According to Plaintiffs, if a voter inadvertently mails or delivers a ballot with the exterior envelope but not the secrecy envelope, Pennsylvania law requires election administrators to discard the ballot, disenfranchising the voter.
+(See id. ¶ 91.)
+Plaintiffs allege that one county board, Philadelphia's, nonetheless counted such ballots in the primary election, and that some unspecified county boards may count them in the future.
+(Id. ¶ 113.)
+Plaintiffs seek an order barring all county boards from counting such ballots.

-The Department's interpretation of the Election Code is entitled to "great deference."
-Banfield v.
-Cortés, 110 A.3d 155, 174 (Pa.
-2015).
-No court has considered Plaintiffs' contrary interpretation.
-Notably, although the Election Code expressly directs boards of elections not to count provisional ballots that lack a secrecy envelope, see 25 Pa.
-Stat. § 3050(a.4)(5)(ii)(C), no such express language is found in the portions of the statute applicable to mail-in or absentee ballots, see 25 Pa.
+Once again, no court has considered Plaintiffs' proposed statutory interpretation.
+Notably, although the Election Code contains express language directing boards of election not to count provisional ballots that are not in a secrecy envelope, see 25 Pa.
+Stat.

+§ 3050(a.4)(5)(ii)(C), no such express language is found in the portions of the statute applicable to mail-in or absentee ballots, see 25 Pa.
 Stat. § 3146.8.
 And, significantly, the Pennsylvania Supreme Court has "refuse[d] to read an all-out prohibition into [an Election Code provision] where one is not explicitly required, particularly given th[e] Commonwealth's longstanding policy to protect the elective franchise."
 Shambach v.
 Bickhart, 845 A.2d 793, 802 (Pa.
 2004).

 Just as with their claims regarding ballot-delivery locations, Plaintiffs attempt to stack speculative constitutional claims on top of their statutory ones.
 Their theory is the same: they allege that counting ballots returned without a secrecy envelope "increase[s] the potential for ballot fraud or tampering."
-(Compl. ¶ 203; accord ¶¶ 211-213, 220.)
+(Compl. ¶ 155; accord ¶¶ 164, 171, 172.)